 high school level examples for download

 - High School Level Writing Assignment for English classes, using Chappell's Soldiers of Peace, prepared by Krista Hensley

 - High School Level Book Report Assignment/Template/Rubric for reading Chappell's Peaceful Revolution, prepared by Chris Mahon

-middle school level examples for download
+middle school and primary level examples for download

 - Middle School Level In-class Activity on Animal Posturing to accompany Chappell's The End of War, prepared by Susan Radford